Burbinox/developer-bible/Backend/Python/README.md

 Iterators are used to loop through a large amount of data because they remember only teh current state and the next item so it is memory-optimized.
 The downside of it is that you don't have access to previous or after elements.

 ## List of comprehension <a name="list_of_comprehension"></a>
+List of comprehensions are generally faster than classic for loops because:
+- They are internally optimized in C within the Python interpreter.
+- For loops that use methods like append() or update() involve repeated function calls and introduce additional Python-level overhead, which makes them slower.

 ```python
 [expression for item in list]
 ```